Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have used Feet Treet from www.aloetherapy.com and it really works great.
 The base is Aloe Vera and everyone knows how healing Aloe is""

 Had dry lips so badly years ago they were cracking and bleeding.
 When all else failed, an old time pharmacist told me to dab on plain white vinegar several times a day.
-In a few days my lips were back to normal.

 Can be caused by sleeping with your mouth partially open.